Reports: 5 dead after tornadoes strike Nashville, Middle Tennessee

-Five people were reportedly killed Tuesday morning after at least two tornadoes touched down early Tuesday in Tennessee, including one that caused damage near downtown Nashville.
+Five people were reportedly killed early Tuesday morning after at least two tornadoes touched down in Tennessee, including one that caused severe damage near downtown Nashville and caused about 40 buildings to collapse around the city.

-Metro Nashville police tweeted there were two fatalities in East Nashville.
+Metro Nashville police tweeted that two fatalities had been reported to the department, but did not say if those deaths were confirmed.
 Multiple news outlets, citing the Putnam County Sheriff's Department, said three people had died in that county east of Nashville.

-The tornado reportedly stayed on the ground into Hermitage, about 10 miles east of the city.
+The tornado that hit Nashville reportedly stayed on the ground into Hermitage, about 10 miles east of the city.
 A video posted online appeared to show a well-defined tornado in eastern Nashville.

 The National Weather Service issued two tornado warnings for Putnam County, east of Nashville.
 The tornadoes were confirmed on radar.